Antagonizta777/Antagonizta777/README.md

 ---

-## 🎓 Education

-**Southern New Hampshire University**

-- 🎓 Bachelor of Science in Computer Science
-- 📌 Concentration: Project Management for STEM
-- 📚 Senior Student

----

 ## 🚀 Career Goals & Portfolio Growth

 My goal is to grow as a developer and create meaningful technology solutions through software engineering, web development, and artificial intelligence.